Stormwater and Water Quality

 A Watershed Response Plan is a tool used to improve water quality in local waters.
 This type of plan offers water quality information and guidance for all members of the local community, including the public, municipal officials, businesses and watershed groups.
 The Watershed Response Plan for Impervious Cover (IC Response Plan) provides details on the local watershed conditions, impervious cover (IC), and implementation measures.
 The local community can use the IC Response Plan to complement existing stormwater practices and Infrastructure management.
 Improving stormwater quality and reducing runoff can reduce its negative effects and restore water quality in the local waterbodies.
 For more information and to see the components of the IC Response Plan, go to the Stormwater Planning Tool for Impervious Cover.

 View the interactive maps to learn more about stormwater pollution management plans in Connecticut.

-To read more about stormwater in a specific town, select the town from the map or choose from the drop-down list.
+To read more about stormwater in a specific town, choose from the list below.